-(A Development Stage Enterprise) Notes to Interim Consolidated Financial Statements February 28, 2014 (Amounts expressed in US Dollars) (Unaudited)
+Notes to Consolidated Financial Statements August 31, 2014 (Amounts expressed in US Dollars) (Unaudited)

-13. INVENTORY
+12. INVENTORY

-Inventory as of February 28, 2014 consist of Blunt Impact Projectiles 40mm which are held at the BIP manufacturer.
+Inventory as of August 31, 2014 consist of Blunt Impact Projectiles 40mm which are held at the BIP manufacturer.

-14. SUBSEQUENT EVENTS
+13. SUBSEQUENT EVENTS

-On March 19, 2014, the board of directors granted options to five consultants to acquire a total of 400,000 common shares.
-The 400,000 options were issued at an exercise price of \$0.31 (CAD\$0.35) per share and vest immediately with an expiry term of three years.
-The fair value of each option used for the purpose of estimating the stock compensation is calculated using the Black-Scholes option pricing model with the following weighted average assumptions:
+On September 11, 2014, the board of directors granted options to directors and consultants to acquire a total of 1,875,000 common shares at an exercise price of \$0.36 (CAD\$0.40) per share and vest immediately with an expiry term of five years.
+The fair value of each option used for the purpose of estimating the stock compensation is calculated using the Black-Scholes option pricing model and the Company will expense compensation costs for \$529,188 in the next quarter ending November 30, 2014.